 In other words?

-To resolve support issues and close more deals, you need ACD software that provides contact routing rules across multiple channels.
+To resolve support issues and close more deals, you need automatic call distribution software that provides contact routing rules across multiple channels.

 Popular communication channels include: